Team-BHP > Technical Stuff

 Generally EPB only works with rear wheels.
 Also given the guy in the Passat video felt that it was applied for a microsecond, modern EPB will not even let you feel that if the software in it is written as per automotive process of ISO 26262 and functionally sound.

-rst89 is offline
+rst89 is online now

 Old 2nd April 2020, 23:34 #39